 I wrote the following Frank Answer on December 17, 2012 in response to the Sandy Hooks Elementary School shooting in Connecticut, and posted it on the Immanuel Lutheran Church website.
 I never re-posted it on this blog because I thought it was time-conditioned.
-But now we’ve had another school shooting at Parkland High School in Broward County, Florida.
-Seventeen students and staff were killed and a dozen others seriously wounded apparently by a 19-year old former student named Nikolas Cruz.
+But now we’ve had another school shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+Seventeen students and staff were killed and a dozen others seriously wounded by a 19-year old former student named Nikolas Cruz.
 I re-read my 2012 Frank Answer and decided to re-post it as it was because I think it is timely, and other than changing the name of the perpetrator I would probably write something similar in response.
-Theologically, it is still a matter of evil.
+Theologically, it is still a matter of coming to terms with evil.
 In terms of practical solutions, I offer the same.

 The original question for which I wrote the original answer: Can we make any sense out of the murder of innocent children and their teachers at Sandy Hook Elementary School in Newtown, Connecticut?